-- We develop a novel robust and efficient "shadow trajectory" tracing method.
-Unlike existing methods [17, 40,47] that track the 3-axis relative angles between the phone and vehicle, it only tracks a single heading direction difference.
+- We develop a novel robust and efficient "shadow" trajectory tracing method.
+Unlike existing methods [10]-[12] that track the 3-axis relative angles between the phone and vehicle, it only tracks a single heading direction difference.
 To the best of our knowledge, it is the first that can handle slopes and slanted driving on slopes, and re-estimates a changed pose almost instantaneously. - We design states and algorithms in a Sequential Monte Carlo framework that leverages constraints from garage maps and detected landmarks to reliably infer a vehicle's location.
 It uses probability distributions to represent a vehicle's states.
-We further propose a onedimensional skeleton road model to reduce the vehicle state complexity, and a prediction-rollback mechanism to cut down tracking latency, both by one order of magnitude to enable real time tracking. - We propose robust landmark detection algorithms to recognize commonly encountered landmarks.
+We further propose a one-dimensional road skeleton model to reduce the vehicle state complexity, and a predictionrollback mechanism to cut down tracking latency, both by one order of magnitude to enable real time tracking. - We propose robust landmark detection algorithms to recognize commonly encountered landmarks.
 They can reliably distinguish true landmarks from disturbances that exhibit similar inertial data patterns. - We implement a prototype and conduct extensive experiments with different parking structures, vehicles and drivers.
-We find that it can track the vehicle in real time against even disturbances such as drivers picking up the phone.
-It has almost negligible tracking latency, $10^{\circ}$ pose and $2 \sim 4$ parking spaces' location errors at
+We find that it can track the